Spicy Breakfast Casserole

 1 tsp. sea salt

 ½ tsp. fresh black pepper

-1 tsp. olive or butter, to grease pan and sauté onions
+1 tsp. olive oil or butter, to grease pan and sauté onions

 ½ c. smoked pepper jack cheese, shredded (optional)

-2. In a large skillet, melt ½ tsp. of oil or butter and add chopped onions.
+2. In a large skillet, melt a little oil or butter and add chopped onions.
 Saute until translucent.
 Add sausage, breaking it up with a spatula and stirring occasionally until evenly browned.

 3. Bring a sauce pan of water to boil over high heat.
 Add broccoli florets and blanch for 2 minutes.
 Immediately empty to a strainer and let drain.